 - Asset Management

-These industries demand advanced skills in confidentiality, multitasking, and executive support, resulting in higher pay.
+These environments demand advanced skills in confidentiality, multitasking, and executive support, resulting in higher PA salaries than many other sectors.

 2. Location